FlowFuse/website/src/blog/2024/01/send-a-file.md

 ## Simple Python Script

 This simple Python script sends a file to a Node-RED flow.
-The flow that will work with can be seen [here](#node-red-ingress).
+The flow that will work with this script can be seen [here](#node-red-ingress).

 The script requires **requests** and **Python 3.x**.